jeeliz/jeelizWeboji/README.md

   * **Expressions reader**, by [Abhilash26](https://github.com/abhilash26) aka [Dinodroid](https://ko-fi.com/dinodroid): detects 5 high level expressions (happiness, fear, anger, surprise, sadness) from the morph coefficients given by this lib, and display them as smileys.
 You can try it here: [emotion-reader.glitch.me](https://emotion-reader.glitch.me/) or [browse the source code](https://github.com/abhilash26/emotion-reader)

-If you have made an application or a fun demonstration using this library, we would love to check it out and add a link here !
+If you have made an application or a fun demonstration using this library, we would love to check it out and add a link here!
 Just contact us on [Twitter @StartupJeeliz](https://twitter.com/StartupJeeliz) or [LinkedIn](https://www.linkedin.com/company/jeeliz).

 #### Run locally